josmar-crwdstffng/angular/aio/content/tutorial/toh-pt2.md

 <code-example header="heroes.component.html (template excerpt)" path="toh-pt2/src/app/heroes/heroes.component.1.html" region="selectedHero-click"></code-example>

-This is an example of Angular's [event binding](guide/event-binding) syntax.
+This is an example of the [event binding](guide/event-binding) syntax in Angular.

-The parentheses around `click` tell Angular to listen for the `<button>` element's `click` event.
+The parentheses around `click` tell Angular to listen for the `click` event of the `<button>` element.
 When the user clicks in the `<button>`, Angular executes the `onSelect(hero)` expression.

 In the next section, define an `onSelect()` method in `HeroesComponent` to display the hero that was defined in the `*ngFor` expression.

 ### Add the click event handler

-Rename the component's `hero` property to `selectedHero` but don't assign any value to it since there is no *selected hero* when the application starts.
+Rename the `hero` property of the component to `selectedHero`, but do not assign it.
+There is no *selected hero* when the application starts.

-Add the following `onSelect()` method, which assigns the clicked hero from the template to the component's `selectedHero`.
+Add the following `onSelect()` method, which assigns the clicked hero from the template to the `selectedHero` of the component.

 <code-example header="src/app/heroes/heroes.component.ts (onSelect)" path="toh-pt2/src/app/heroes/heroes.component.ts" region="on-select"></code-example>